 A credit reduction state refers to a state that has not repaid funds it borrowed from the federal government to pay unemployment compensation.
-If an employer in a credit reduction state pays wages, the credit that employer may receive for paying state unemployment tax will be reduced, resulting in a greater amount of FUTA tax due.
+If an employer in a credit reduction state pays wages, the credit that the employer may receive for paying state unemployment tax will be reduced, resulting in a greater amount of FUTA tax due.
 For more information, go to the IRS webpage here.

 Where can I find the Federal FUTA tax form?